-- McGovern Hurley provided an auditors' report dated March 31, 2023, in respect of Arizona Metals' financial statements for the years ended December 31, 2022 and 2021; - David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC prepared the Sugarloaf Peak Technical Report and the Kay Mine Technical Report; and - David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC is the "qualified person" under NI 43-101 in respect of the preparation of certain scientific and technical information in the Company's news releases, this AIF and other disclosure documents.
+- McGovern Hurley provided an auditors' report dated April 2, 2024, in respect of Arizona Metals' financial statements for the years ended December 31, 2023 and 2022; - David S. Smith, MS, MBA, CPG of Highlands Geoscience LLC prepared the Sugarloaf Peak Technical Report and the Kay Mine Technical Report; and is the "qualified person" under NI 43101 in respect of the preparation of certain scientific and technical information in the Company's news releases, this AIF and other disclosure documents.

-As at the date of this AIF, to the best knowledge of Arizona Metals, the aforementioned persons each held less than one percent of the securities of Arizona Metals when they prepared or certified a report, valuation, statement or opinion, as applicable, referred to above and as at the date hereof, and they did not receive any direct or indirect interest in any securities of Arizona Metals or of any associate or affiliate of Arizona Metals in connection with the preparation or certification of such report, valuation, statement or opinion, as applicable.
+As at the date of this AIF, to the best knowledge of Arizona Metals, the aforementioned persons each held less than one percent of the securities of Arizona Metals when they prepared or certified a report, valuation, statement or opinion, as applicable, referred to above and as at the date hereof, and they did not receive any direct or indirect interest in any securities of Arizona Metals or of any associate or affiliate of Arizona

+Metals in connection with the preparation or certification of such report, valuation, statement or opinion, as applicable.